If you are wondering what are the top things you can do in Rethymnon, this is the guide for you.

 Amari and Thronos, Two Mountain Villages

-Amari is a small village in Rethymnon, located near the imposing Mount Psiloritis.
-The valley of Amari is ideal to spend the day and taste the staple dishes of the Cretan Diet.
+Amari is a small village in Rethymnon near the imposing Mount Psiloritis.
+Amari Valley is an amazing day trip from Rethymnon and the perfect place to taste staple dishes of the Cretan Diet.

 The tiny village of Thronos is a Byzantine gem with humble mountain houses and simple, hospitable people.
 In Thronos, visit the Church of the Assumption, a small chapel surrounded by the landscape of Amari Valley.

-You can read an extensive article about our visit to Amari and Thronos in the post I wrote a few years back.
+You can read an extensive article about our visit to Amari and Thronos in the post.

 Are you Fit?
 Hike the Psiloritis!

-Many visitors of Crete climb the Psiloritis in Spring, the best season for outdoor activities.
+Many visitors climb the Psiloritis in spring, the best season for outdoor activities.

-There are at least 4 routes to reach the summit and those who know better agree that the one starting in Nida Plateau is the easiest.
+There are at least 4 routes to reach the summit.
+Those who know better agree that the path starting in Nida Plateau is the easiest one.

-Snow can be found on the mountain as far as May and even June.
+Snow can be found on the mountain even in May and June!

 Archaeological Site and Museum of Eleftherna